-Dr. Tara Sanft is the director of the Yale Cancer Center Survivorship Clinic, one of the nation’s only multi-disciplinary clinics specializing in cancer survivorship.
+Dr. Tara Sanft is the director of the Smilow Cancer Hospital Survivorship Clinic one of the nation’s only multi-disciplinary clinics specializing in cancer survivorship.
 Dr. Sanft is a breast oncologist who treats women with newly diagnosed breast cancer.
-As the director of the Yale Cancer Center Survivorship Clinic, Dr. Sanft sees patients who have had various types of cancer and have completed their initial treatment.
+As the director of the Survivorship Clinic, Dr. Sanft sees patients who have had various types of cancer and have completed their initial treatment.
 Her research focuses on healthy lifestyles and quality of life after cancer.

 Mae Anne Jauk, MA, APRN-BC started her nursing career at NYU Medical Center in NYC working as a registered nurse in Neurosurgery for 5 years.
 She continued her nursing career at Memorial Sloan Kettering Cancer Center, working in the ICU and Ambulatory Lymphoma Service for another 5 years before she relocated to Connecticut.
 During that time, she attended a Master’s program focusing on Adult Primary Care at NYU.
 Soon after her graduation, she started working as an APRN in a medical oncology private practice for 2 years and radiation oncology in Beth Israel Medical Center for 6 years.
 Since 2012, she has chosen to specialize in oncology and survivorship, helping patients live well following their cancer treatment here at Yale New Haven Hospital.